James Lee Stanley on the Genius & Friendship of Michael Smith « American Songwriter

 Because of touring, the plan was to create each of the arrangements and get Michael’s guitar and vocal parts down while he was there.
 I could always put my finished part on later.

-It was around this time that I chanced to be at a Hollywood function that included George Martin, producer of the Beatles.
-Both Michael and I revered them above all others.
+It was around this time that I chanced to be at a Hollywood function that included Beatles-producer George Martin.
+Both Michael and I revered The Beatles above all others.

 I stood in line just for the thrill of shaking his hand.
 The fellow in front of me asked Martin if it were true that there would be no Sgt Pepper without the Beach Boys Pet Sounds.
 George said, absolutely, the boys were inspired by that recording, or something to that effect.